Tera-bytes/CTF-s-solutions/PACTF_2019/How'd_I_Get_Hacked/README.md

 Firstly, I realised most of the files were of length 21.
 So, to be sure, I wrote a script that outputs files of length different from 21.
 To my great surprise, there was one: **flag{qdolctmyâ€®{fdp.exeâ€¬**.
 But, when I tried looking for that in the .dat file, it didn't exist: instead, there was one flag similar to that and which was our flag:
 ## flag{qdolctmy‮{fdp.exe‬
+(and that's it! question solved)

-Now, the million-dollar question is: where is **flag{qdolctmyâ€®{fdp.exeâ€¬** coming from?
+Now, the million-dollar question is: **where is "flag{qdolctmyâ€®{fdp.exeâ€¬" coming from?**

-So, to look closely at what was going on, I opened the .dat file in a hex editor and scroll to where that flag was found.
-Indeed, what I saw in the hex editor was slightly different from what appeared in the .dat file.
-That's, in the .dat file I saw "flag{qdolctmy‮{fdp.exe‬", while in the hex editor (at that same poosition) I instead saw "flag{qdolctmyâ€®{fdp.exeâ€¬".
+So, to look closely at what was going on, I opened the .dat file in a hex editor and scroll to where that flag was.
+Surprisingly, what I saw in the hex editor was slightly different from what appeared in the .dat file.
+That's, in the .dat file I saw "flag{qdolctmy‮{fdp.exe‬", while in the hex editor (at that same position) I instead saw "flag{qdolctmyâ€®{fdp.exeâ€¬".

 NB:I was using HxD editor on Windows, whose default code page is ANSI.